kuanghaoliu/Adaptive-online-beam-alignment/README.md

 2. The folder includes the source codes of Continuous-Time mmWave Beam Prediction With ODE-LSTM Learning Architecture.
 3. The folder is free for academic use, including dataset utilization, simulation result reproduction, model improvement, etc.
 4. For academic use, the related work may be published in:
-Kuang-Hao (Stanley) Liu, Huang-Chou Lin, ``Low Overhead Beam Alignment for Mobile Millimeter Channel Based on Continuous-Time Prediction'', minor revision, IEEE WCL.
+Kuang-Hao (Stanley) Liu, Huang-Chou Lin, "Low Overhead Beam Alignment for Mobile Millimeter Channel Based on Continuous-Time Prediction", IEEE WCNC 2024.
 5. The following are the steps for generating training data by using the folder "data":
    1. Download DeepMIMO functions and the data files of Raytracing scenarios O1 in 28 GHz operating frequency from the DeepMIMO website : https://www.deepmimo.net/
    2. parameters : set the DeepMIMO simulation parmeters.